edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

     3. Optional.
 From the **Action name** option, type a name that describes the enforcement action configuration.
-    4. From the **Action type** option, determine how threats identified by the access rule selected in step ii will be handled (i.e., block, alert, redirect, or send a custom response).
+    4. From the **Action type** option, determine how threats identified by the access rule selected in step 5.2 will be handled (i.e., block, alert, redirect, or send a custom response).